-The livestock owner must ensure that the agreements laid down in the veterinary care contract are complied with; aside from acute cases of disease or sickness, the veterinarian must visit the stock before the initial audit and then regularly at least once a year.
+The livestock owner must ensure that the agreements laid down in the veterinary care contract are complied with.
+The entire livestock must be inspected during the veterinary stock care.
+The veterinarian must visit the company before the initial audit and then regularly at least once a year, apart from acute cases of illness.
+If necessary, the veterinarian determines the company-specific, medically necessary preventive and treatment measures.

-The veterinarian must document any visits he/she makes to the stock and the evidence must be kept at the company.
+The veterinarian must document any visits he/she makes to the stock and their results (including veterinary examination findings), the evidence must be kept at the company.

 As far as no stock-based abnormalities are found, no further actions are necessary and a simplified documentation of findings (e.g. on the invoice) is sufficient.

 When a cause for action is determined by both the veterinarian and the livestock owner, an animal health and hygiene plan must be generated for each individual company.
-The plan must comprise the regular, scheduled, systematic and consistent application of the most up-to-date skills and knowledge from the veterinary science.
 If necessary, an action plan must also be elaborated outlining the individual actions to be carried out by the livestock owner and the veterinarian.